PhysioLabXR/PhysioLabXRDocs/source/Contribute.rst

 How to Contribute
 ##############################

+To get started with PhysioLab\ :sup:`XR` development, you will want to run the app from source.
+The following section will guide you through the process of running the app from source.

+if you want to contribute to the documentation, please refer to the :ref:`contribute to the docs <contribute to the docs>` section on this page

 Run from source
 *********************

-To run PhysioLab\ :sup:`XR` from source, you need to install python3.8+.
+To run PhysioLab\ :sup:`XR` from source, you need python 3.9, 3.10, or 3.11 installed on your computer.
+You can download python from `python.org <https://www.python.org/downloads/>`_.

 Clone the project from `its repo page <https://github.com/physiolabxr/physiolabxr>`_.

 Navigation to the root folder of the downloaded repo, install all the required packages with the following command::